Ice Fishing for Lake Mille Lacs Crappies

-Some of the largest crappies caught in Mille Lacs have come from site fishing (viewing fish you intend to target and catch down the ice hole in shallow water) and from areas no more profound than five feet.
-Keep in mind that when we say five feet deep, you will still have two to three feet of ice with only about a foot to two feet of swim-able water under them.
+Some of the largest crappies caught in Mille Lacs were caught when site fishing (Site Fishing: Viewing the fish under the ice while targeting them in shallow water) and in areas that have less than five feet of water.
+Five feet of water include the two to three feet of ice and as shallow as only a foot to two feet of swim-able water under the ice.

-The secrete behind finding the critical areas next to shore is to keep drilling until you have discovered green weed beds and preferably green weed beds with active food sources being seen, such as small pin minnows swimming in and out.
+Finding crappies up tight against the shore or shallow break requires anglers to drill holes until they have located green weed beds on the bottom with active food seen, such as small pin minnows swimming in and out.
 If luck is on your side, you may even see crappie or two swimming around after you drill your hole.

 Remember, though, and crappies can be hard to make out when swimming above the bottom of actively growing weeds.
 Be wise that drilling ice holes tend to scare them out of the area.
 Do not be discouraged if no crappies are seen after you have drilled your holes, and preferably you will have drilled your holes earlier in the day.